paperplanefactory/rate-my-post/readme.txt

 [ratemypost-result id="1"] - embeds results widget for the post with the id of 1

-= PRO Version =
+= FeedbackWP Premium =

-Rate my Post PRO comes with advanced schema selector which allows you to select schema type directly in the post editor for each post and supports custom rating widgets.
-Read more about [Rate my Post PRO](https://surveywp.com/).
+[FeedbackWP Premium](https://feedbackwp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) comes with advanced schema selector which allows you to select schema type directly in the post editor for each post and supports custom rating widgets.
+Read more about [FeedbackWP Premium](https://feedbackwp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion).

 = Components =